 PACRA Maintains Entity Ratings of Jauharabad Sugar Mills Limited

-The ratings are dependent upon the management’s ability to sustain margins while capitalizing on higher sugar prices.
-Meanwhile, close monitoring of working capital requirements remains critical.
+The ratings are dependent upon the management’s ability to sustain business margins, while improving the financial risk profile.
 Any significant deterioration in the Company’s margins and/or coverages would have a negative impact.
-Improving financial transparency and related controls will be positive for the ratings.

 Jauharabad Sugar Mills Limited is a public limited company, listed on Pakistan Stock Exchange since 1973.
 The Company was acquired from Saigol Group in Oct-13 by Cane Processing (Pvt.)
 Limited.
 The Company’s operational crushing unit, having sugarcane crushing capacity of 7,000 tons per day, is located in Jauharabad, Khushab District.
 The Company’s registered office is situated in Kot Lakhpat, Lahore.
 The Company is engaged in the manufacturing and sale of refined sugar and its by-products; molasses and bagasse.

-Jauharabad Sugar Mills is majorly owned by a Holding Company - Cane Processing (Pvt.)
-Limited (64%) - and individuals of Latif family (12.11%).
-The family has effective shareholding of 76% in the company while the Company has a free float of more than 20%.
+Jauharabad Sugar is majorly owned by a Holding Company - Cane Processing (Pvt.)
+Limited (64%) - and individuals of Latif family (10%).
+The family has an effective shareholding of ~74%, while the Company has a free float of more than 20%.
+The Company's Board is Chaired by Mr. M. Aamir Beg.